ghi-electronics/Documentation/software/tinyclr/tutorials/hashing.md

 ```

 ## HMAC-SHA256
-HMAC-SHA256 offers better security than standard SHA, and is utilized inside the SAS(Shared Access Signature) NuGet, used by [Microsoft Azure](azure.md)
+HMAC-SHA256 offers better security than standard SHA256.
+It is also required for SAS(Shared Access Signature), needed for [Microsoft Azure](azure.md).

 ```cs
 var key = new byte[] { 1, 2, 3, 4, 5, 6 };